rstraub/rstraub.github.io/_drafts/technical-blogging-book-review.md

 ---
 layout: post
-title: "Book Review: Technical Blogging 📘"
+title: "📘 Technical Blogging Review"
 author: Roy Straub
 categories: [Books]
 tags: [Blogging]
 image: assets/images/construction.jpg
-description: ""
+description: "Are you thinking about starting a technical blog?
+Technical Blogging might be the book for you.
+Learn about it in this review."
 featured: true
 hidden: true
 comments: true